slnsw/common-sip/specification.md

 Environment objects and representation information networks are not supported by this specification.
 Further analysis and manual preparation will need to be conducted for these more complex examples of representation information.

 It is recommended that filenames within this directory be restricted to standard characters as defined in *File and directory naming* in the [supplementary document](supplement.md) unless maintaining these filenames is important for preservation or provenance.
-Note that there is no support in this specification for recording the original names of files within representation_information.

 ## References
 Anderson, R. (2013).
 The Moab Design for Digital Object Versioning.
 The Code4Lib Journal, 21. https://journal.code4lib.org/articles/8482